-Savings Accounts: The simplest and most common solution is to place the money into a savings account, using the funds for education fees, house deposits, and even wedding expenses.
+The simplest and most common solution is to place the money into a savings account, using the funds for education fees, house deposits, and even wedding expenses.
 This strategy may suit smaller sums of money, but issues start to arise for larger amounts.
 Any interest earned over £100 is assessable to the parent’s marginal rate of income tax.

-ISA and Junior ISA Investments: Most people will be familiar with ISAs; they allow investments to grow free of Income and Capital Gains Tax with annual contributions capped at £20,000.
+Most people will be familiar with ISAs; they allow investments to grow free of Income and Capital Gains Tax with annual contributions capped at £20,000.
 Stocks and Shares ISA’s can only be opened at the age of 18 but Junior ISA’s (or JISA’s) can be utilised from birth.

-The annual allowance for JISA’s is set at £4,368 and means that you can regularly move the inheritance over to a tax-efficient environment and kick-start your children’s ISA assets.
+The annual allowance for JISA’s is set at £4,368 which means that you can regularly move the inheritance over to a tax-efficient environment and kick-start your children’s ISA assets.
 This also allows for the inheritance to gain exposure to equity markets and with a time horizon of up to 18 years, providing ample time for the effects of compound interest to work its magic.

 However, there is an inherent disadvantage.
 Once your child reaches the age of 18, the account defaults to a regular ISA and as such you lose any and all control of the account.
 And, at that point, who knows where the money will go?
 Possibly not textbooks and stationery.

-Trust Planning: Trust planning enables you to maintain control over your children’s inheritance regardless of age.
+Trust planning enables you to maintain control over your children’s inheritance regardless of age.
 Predicting whether a young child will be mature enough at 18 to use such a large sum of money wisely is impossible, and most parents would prefer to retain some control and flexibility over when their child gains access.

-The use of a Discretionary Trust allows parents (as trustees) to dictate the underlying investments but, more importantly, when their children can withdraw the funds.
+The use of a Discretionary Trust allows parents (as trustees) to dictate the underlying investments but, more importantly when their children can withdraw the funds.
 An added benefit of a Trust is that the money sits outside of the parent’s estate and as such avoids any nasty inheritance tax charges.

 The message to come out of all of this is that an inheritance can quickly become both an asset and a liability.
-It requires careful planning to make sure that it becomes a fitting legacy for the person that bequeathed it.
+It, therefore, requires careful planning to make sure that it becomes a fitting legacy for the person that bequeathed it.